alecksandr26/operating-systems-code/README.md

 ```
 [term.]$ python -m unittest
 ```
-# How to run the script?
+# How to run the random generator script?
 ```
 [term.]$ python -m script
 ```